Your first SKSE plugin in C++

 Give it the name

-and the value should be the path to yourmods
+SKYRIM_MODS_FOLDERand the value should be the path to yourmodsfolder:

 To output the compiled SKSE plugin directly into your Skyrim folder: